Highestdharma/Ceramics-Inventory-Management-System/README.md

     ./ceramics_inventory

-Usage
+# Usage

+Upon running the program, you’ll be prompted with a menu of options:

-    Add Ceramic Pieces: Follow prompts to input details like name, dimensions, stage, and quantity.
+    Add New Ceramic Piece: Enter details for a new piece, like name, dimensions, weight, texture, and stage.
-    View All Pieces: Lists all pieces currently stored in the inventory.
+    View All Pieces: View all pieces currently in the inventory.
-    Filter Pieces: Filter based on criteria like stage or clay type to narrow down results.
+    Filter by Attributes: Filter pieces by stage, category, texture, or clay type.
-    Save and Load Inventory: Save your current inventory to a CSV file for future use, or load an existing inventory file.
+    Save Inventory to File: Save your inventory data to a CSV file for future access.
+    Load Inventory from File: Load an inventory from a CSV file.

 Sample Commands

-After launching the program, you can interact with the system using the menu options.
+After launching the program, choose options from the menu by entering the corresponding number:

 1. Add new ceramic piece
 2. View all pieces